apollographql/apollo-tooling/packages/apollo/README.md

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.
+                                             Alternatively, set "fileExtension" to modify the extension of the file, for example "d.ts" will output "globalTypes.d.ts"

   --header=header                            Additional header to send to server for introspectionQuery.
 May be used
                                              multiple times to add multiple headers.
 NOTE: The `--endpoint` flag is